-Glacier, Waterton and its partners, including Glacier Park, Inc, have been global leaders in protecting the natural night sky from light pollution and raising awareness about dark skies as a critical natural resource.
+Glacier, Waterton and its partners, including Glacier Park Collection, have been global leaders in protecting the natural night sky from light pollution and raising awareness about dark skies as a critical natural resource.
 An estimated 80 percent of the United States’ population lives in an area without the ability to see a true dark sky, and only one-third of people around the world can clearly see the Milky Way.

 Photo: Milky Way reflecting over Logans Pass.
 Glacier National Park Service / Jacob W. Frank, August 2015

 In order to protect the darkness and maintain the designation, the National Park Service and its partners were required to follow strict lighting standards and ensure at least 67 percent of the lights within Glacier were night-sky friendly.

 Glacier Park Collection has been a longtime partner in this effort and helped the national parks achieve the recent honor.
 At its various facilities in and around the parks, Glacier Park Collection has followed a policy of only using outdoor lighting when necessary, and those lights are only illuminated to a certain degree.
 All lights are also shielded to ensure illumination is pointed downward.